CPInc/CP_js_api-Doc/source/index.html.md

 Capturepoof uses API tokens to allow access to the API.

-Kittn expects for the API token to be included in all API requests to the server in a header that looks like the following:
+Captureproof API expects for the API token to be included in all API requests to the server in a header that looks like the following:

-`Authorization: <Token>`
+`X-API-Session: <Token>`

 <aside class="notice">
-You must replace <code><Token></code> with your personal API token.
+You must replace <code>&lt;Token&gt;</code> with your personal API token.
 </aside>

 # Query parameters